String Quartet (Bruckner): Setting

 Unlike his later works, Bruckner gave few indications as to phrasing, while dynamics appear only at a few key points.
 Rudolf Koeckert allowed Leopold Nowak to put his group's phrasing and dynamics into the Gesamtausgabe parts.
 However, the Gesamtausgabe score contains only those markings in Bruckner's hand.
 The String Quartet is a settlement with classical and early romantic examples.
 The from the beginning polyphonic imprint refers back to Bruckner's earlier exercises.

 The first movement, in traditional sonata form, is with audacious modulations in the development.
 The exposition is marked for repeat; the only other Bruckner work with such a repeat is the Symphony in F minor.

 The Andante, in three parts (ABA) with modified reprise, mirrors Beethoven's choice of key for a slow movement after a C minor Allegro, but having the central section in the parallel minor is something Bruckner never does again.

 The Trio of the Scherzo is in Ländler form.
 Derek Watson finds that the Trio "has a Schubertian, freshly bucolic charm."

 The Rondo has virtuoso accents.
 The B theme appears first in E-flat major and later in C major, and the last turn of the A theme is highly ornamented.
 This rondo has a curious feature, in that in Part 6, the B theme from Part 2 and the C theme from Part 4 are present together.

 One can already see connections to later Bruckner works in the key (C minor), in several harmonic phrases and theme patterns, as well as the use of Ländler motives.

 Selected discography

 There are about 10 recordings of the String Quartet.

-The first recording was by the Keller Quartett: LP Da Camera magna SM 92707/8, 1962.